Information for Parents

 - Don’t forget to take care of yourself and spend time coming to terms with your own feelings about the assault — seek professional help if you need to.
 Among other emotions, you might be feeling guilty, helpless or angry toward the person who assaulted your child.
 These reactions are expected, but you are not expected to deal with them by yourself.

-You can contact the Office of the Dean of Students for more information about resources for you and your child, but first be sure that your child is comfortable with that.
+You can contact the Center for Advocacy, Response, and Education (CARE) for more information about resources for you and your child, but first be sure that your child is comfortable with that.
 It is important to respect your child’s privacy.

 For parents of students who have been accused of sexual assault